 Some of us are introverts and not really into mixing with people.
-However if you are going to run a Chama successfully, it would be a good idea to learn the ropes on how to be a ‘people-person’ even if you are naturally reserved.
-The truth is, anyone can become a people person that is, anyone can acquire the behavior skills others find attractive.
+However, if you are going to run a Chama successfully, it would be a good idea to learn the ropes on how to be a ‘people-person’ even if you are naturally reserved.
+The truth is, anyone can become a people person that is, anyone can acquire the behavioral skills others find attractive.

 Here are some skills that will make you seem friendlier, more approachable, and come across as a more appealing Chama leader to your members.

 Have you ever been in a meeting with someone who avoids eye contact?
 It’s unnerving, right?
 How about someone whose face is in a frown even when in a resting position?
 Try looking directly at the person you’re speaking to, and try smiling.
 Even when delivering tough news, watch your facial expressions.

 Step out of your shoes and step into the shoes of the person you’re speaking with.
 Here’s the hard part: Do this even if you disagree with the person.
 Empathy is not about being right or wrong.
 It’s about understanding where the person is coming from and relating.
 For example, Mary had a member of her Chama sitting with her with a huge grievance about something that she thought was silly.
 She tried to relate and understand how her member felt.
 “That must be hard” was a powerful and effective phrase that had a tremendous impact.
 It doesn’t mean that you agree with the person’s viewpoint, it just means that you recognize that a particular challenge is hard for them.

 To be a great leader, you have to let your guard down just a little bit.
 Sharing experiences you have had, even difficult ones, often inspire members.
 When someone is feeling frustrated, listen to them, and then share a story about how you were once frustrated in the past.
 Also, share how I handled it.
 Warm leaders share stories, not judgment, and allow people to come to their own learning from their shared experience.